|Download a PDF Version of the Article to Share With Your Team|

 As employed networks grow, so should the level of sophistication required to properly manage the provider enterprise.
 Unfortunately, many organizations we work with have not updated their management infrastructure to keep pace with their group’s growth.
 As a result, many employed groups are severely under resourced.
 This creates operational issues as specialty growth increases variation in practice models and primary care growth often increases geographic dispersion.
 It also creates cultural and provider issues as communication becomes strained.

 Creating the right management infrastructure requires understanding the status quo and identifying areas for improvement.
 The first step to this is often reviewing the current organization chart for bottlenecks and areas with potential span of control issues.
 We often recommend divisions for primary care, medical specialties, and surgical specialties but the right structure will depend on specialty mix and geographic footprint of practices.
 Additionally, practice management job descriptions should be reviewed to ensure consistency across the group and with overall strategic objectives.

 10. Physician Leadership: Do we have an effective structure for provider leadership?

 When assessing improvement opportunities within your employed network, physician leadership should be evaluated.
 The type and role of the leadership structure should be considered, as well as how the leadership structure relates to the group’s organizational structure.
-Additional considerations should be given to leadership council make-up, charter, expectations, and sub-committee roles.
-These elements should be compared to best practices, many of which have been defined by HSG in articles such as Physician Leadership Within Employed Networks.
+Additional considerations should be given to leadership council membership, charter, expectations, and sub-committee roles.
+These elements should be compared to best practices, many of which have been defined by HSG in articles such as Physician Leadership Within Employed Provider Networks.

 Other HSG Thought Leadership